-There was a time, when all IC’s were only TTL type.
+There was a time when all IC’s were only TTL type.
 They were marked as 74LS or 74ALS.
-But then there came CMOS types of semiconductor.
+But then there came CMOS types of semiconductors.
 They are usually marked CDxx.
-And lately there appeared combined semiconductors who are compliant to both types.
+And lately, there appeared combined semiconductors that are compliant with both types.
 They usually are marked as 74HC or 74HCT.

-TTL are faster than CMOS, but they sink more power.
-They are powered from 5V source.
-To diminish the power consumption, the CMOS were developed.
-They can work with supplied voltages in range 3 to 15V.
+TTL is faster than CMOS, but they sink more power.
+They are powered from a 5V source.
+To diminish the power consumption, the CMOS was developed.
+They can work with supplied voltages in the range of 3 to 15V.
 The main disadvantage is that they are static sensitive.
 So you always have to be grounded when working with CMOS.

 Now both types of semiconductors are widely used.
-Sometimes there is as dilemma to connect TTL to CMOS.
-You cannot connect directly TTL to CMOS as there are different supply voltages.
-So you need some compliance circuit.
+Sometimes there is a dilemma to connect TTL to CMOS.
+You cannot connect TTL directly to CMOS as there are different supply voltages.
+So it would help if you had some compliance circuit.
 The simplest can be bipolar transistor cascade.

-Just remember, that such cascade inverts the signal, so you might need to put an inverter in front of CMOS.
+Just remember that such a cascade inverts the signal, so you might need to put an inverter in front of CMOS.
 Another reminder – never leave TTL or CMOS free pins hanging.
-Jus connect them through resistor to VCC or GND.
+Jus connect them through a resistor to VCC or GND.